Cyfrin/Updraft/README.md

 - `courses/`
   - `course_name/`
+    - `section_name/`
        - `lesson_name/`
           - `lesson_content.md`

-Each course is contained within its own directory, and within each course, you will find directories for each lesson, which contain a Markdown file (.md) with the lesson's content.
+Each course is contained within its directory, and for each course, you will find directories for each lesson, which contain a Markdown file (.md) with the lesson's content.

 ## How to Contribute

-We deeply value community contributions, whether it's correcting typos, enhancing code snippets, or refining our educational content.
+We deeply value every kind of community contribution:
+- Correcting typos or subtitles
+- Enhancing code snippets
+- Refining our educational content

 Here's how you can contribute:

 ### Prerequisites